kyegomez/tree-of-thoughts/README.md

 Tree of Thoughts (ToT) is a powerful and flexible algorithm for leveraging pre-trained language models to solve various problems by exploring multiple reasoning paths.
 It's designed to be plug-and-play, allowing users to easily connect their models and use the Tree of Thoughts method.

-Share this repository by clicking on the following buttons!
+Share this repository by clicking on the following buttons 😊

 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Fgithub.com%2Fkyegomez%2Ftree-of-thoughts)](https://twitter.com/intent/tweet?text=Check%20out%20this%20amazing%20project%20on%20improving%20AI%20reasoning%20-%20Tree%20of%20Thoughts!%20https://github.com/kyegomez/tree-of-thoughts)
 [![LinkedIn](https://img.shields.io/badge/Share-LinkedIn-blue?style=social&logo=linkedin)](https://www.linkedin.com/sharing/share-offsite/?url=https%3A%2F%2Fgithub.com%2Fkyegomez%2Ftree-of-thoughts)